egretsRegrets/cairn-in-dolmenwood/README.md

 The last two pages of each Kindred detail section in the DPB feature several tables which can be used to flesh out your PC's history, appearance, and personality.
 These are largely optional and inspirational, however three of these are more important and shouldn't be skipped\*: be sure to roll the following:

-1. Kindred Background: the cell for this in the character sheet has the header Failed Career; it's the job you had before your career in adventuring began
+1. Kindred Background: the cell for this in the character sheet has the header Failed Career; it's the job you had before your adventuring career began
 2. Kindred Trinket: a kindred-unique starting item; add this to your inventory
-3. Desires: the goal your PC has been working toward, or is desirous of, at the beginning of the campaign
+3. Desires: the goal your PC has been focused on or working toward prior to` the beginning of the campaign

 \*The hope is that these three starting details—Failed Career, Trinket and Desires—serve to take the place of the Bonds from Cairn 2e but with a Dolmenwood flavor.